 While finding the right college is extremely important, spending hours searching on the computer for the “perfect” school isn’t smart.
 There are thousands of colleges and universities out there, so letting the Internet pull you into the black hole of schools will just make you stressed out.
 Instead, spend one day making a list of schools you like, and other days looking into one or two schools at a time, crossing off the ones you don’t like.
 Spread out the work!
 This way also gives you more time to focus and process each school separately, not to mention decide if you can really picture yourself at that school.

 Apply to at least one “safety” school

 If you need help, ask!
-It’s your guidance counselor/college advisor’s job to support you in your search for the right college.
-Even just talking out loud to someone else about what you’re thinking for decision can help you overcome stress and evaluate your choices more clearly.
+It’s your school counselor/college advisor’s job to support you in your search for the right college.
+Even just talking out loud to someone else about what you’re thinking about your decision can help you overcome stress and evaluate your choices more clearly.
 (Mentors and even trusted friends and family can be really helpful for this too.)